Nawhath/Instana_workshop/part-1/lab-1.1-ubuntu.md

   <img alt="image" src="./assets/images/init-complete.png">
 </picture>

+> Note: Please record of the username and password.

 ## 6. First login

 By following the info printed out once the installation is done, we can login to Instana: